KingArnaiz/servier/README.md

 `rdkit_2d` is an unnormalized version of 200 assorted rdkit descriptors.
 Full list can be found at the bottom of our paper: https://arxiv.org/pdf/1904.01561.pdf
 `rdkit_2d_normalized` is the CDF-normalized version of the 200 rdkit descriptors.

-#### Atom-Level Features

-Similar to the additional molecular features described above, you can also provide additional atomic features via `--atom_descriptors_path /path/to/features` with valid file formats:
-* `.npz` file, where descriptors are saved as 2D array for each molecule in the exact same order as the SMILES strings in your data file.
-* `.pkl` / `.pckl` / `.pickle` containing a pandas dataframe with smiles as index and a numpy array of descriptors as columns.
-* `.sdf` containing all mol blocks with descriptors as entries.

-The order of the descriptors for each atom per molecule must match the ordering of atoms in the RDKit molecule object.
-Further information on supplying atomic descriptors can be found [here](https://github.com/chemprop/chemprop/releases/tag/v1.1.0).

-Users must select in which way atom descriptors are used.
-The command line option `--atom_descriptors descriptor` concatenates the new features to the embedded atomic features after the D-MPNN with an additional linear layer.
-The option `--atom_descriptors feature` concatenates the features to each atomic feature vector before the D-MPNN, so that they are used during message-passing.
-Alternatively, the user can overwrite the default atom features with the custom features using the option `--overwrite_default_atom_features`.

-Similar to the molecule-level features, the atom-level descriptors and features are scaled by default.
-This can be disabled with the option `--no_atom_descriptor_scaling`

-#### Bond-Level Features

-Bond-level features can be provided in the same format as the atom-level features, using the option `--bond_features_path /path/to/features`.
-The order of the features for each molecule must match the bond ordering in the RDKit molecule object.

-The bond-level features are concatenated with the bond feature vectors before the D-MPNN, such that they are used during message-passing.
-Alternatively, the user can overwrite the default bond features with the custom features using the option `--overwrite_default_bond_features`.

-Similar to molecule-, and atom-level features, the bond-level features are scaled by default.
-This can be disabled with the option `--no_bond_features_scaling`.

-### Spectra

-One of the data types that can be trained with Chemprop is "spectra".
-Spectra training is different than other datatypes because it considers the predictions of all targets together.
-Targets for spectra should be provided as the values for the spectrum at a specific position in the spectrum.
-The loss function for spectra is SID, spectral information divergence.
-Alternatively, Wasserstein distance (earthmover's distance) can be used for both loss function and metric with input arguments `--metric wasserstein --loss_function wasserstein`.

-Spectra predictions are configured to return only positive values and normalize them to sum each spectrum to 1.
-Activation to enforce positivity is an exponential function by default but can also be set as a Softplus function, according to the argument `--spectra_activation <exp or softplus>`.
-Value positivity is enforced on input targets as well using a floor value that replaces negative or smaller target values with the floor value (default 1e-8), customizable with the argument `--spectra_target_floor <float>`.

-In absorption spectra, sometimes the phase of collection will create regions in the spectrum where data collection or prediction would be unreliable.
-To exclude these regions, include paths to phase features for your data (`--phase_features_path <path>`) and a mask indicating the spectrum regions that are supported (`--spectra_phase_mask_path <path>`).
-The format for the mask file is a `.csv` file with columns for the spectrum positions and rows for the phases, with column and row labels in the same order as they appear in the targets and features files.

-### Reaction

-As an alternative to molecule SMILES, Chemprop can also process atom-mapped reaction SMILES (see [Daylight manual](https://www.daylight.com/meetings/summerschool01/course/basics/smirks.html) for details on reaction SMILES), which consist of three parts denoting reactants, agents and products, separated by ">".
-Use the option `--reaction` to enable the input of reactions, which transforms the reactants and products of each reaction to the corresponding condensed graph of reaction and changes the initial atom and bond features to hold information from both the reactant and product (option `--reaction_mode reac_prod`), or from the reactant and the difference upon reaction (option `--reaction_mode reac_diff`, default) or from the product and the difference upon reaction (option `--reaction_mode prod_diff`).
-In reaction mode, Chemprop thus concatenates information to each atomic and bond feature vector, for example, with option `--reaction_mode reac_prod`, each atomic feature vector holds information on the state of the atom in the reactant (similar to default Chemprop), and concatenates information on the state of the atom in the product, so that the size of the D-MPNN increases slightly.
-Agents are discarded.
-Functions incompatible with a reaction as input (scaffold splitting and feature generation) are carried out on the reactants only.
-If the atom-mapped reaction SMILES contain mapped hydrogens, enable explicit hydrogens via `--explicit_h`.
-Example of an atom-mapped reaction SMILES denoting the reaction of methanol to formaldehyde without hydrogens: `[CH3:1][OH:2]>>[CH2:1]=[O:2]` and with hydrogens: `[C:1]([H:3])([H:4])([H:5])[O:2][H:6]>>[C:1]([H:3])([H:4])=[O:2].[H:5][H:6]`.
-The reactions do not need to be balanced and can thus contain unmapped parts, for example leaving groups, if necessary.
-With reaction modes `reac_prod`, `reac_diff` and `prod_diff`, the atom and bond features of unbalanced aroma are set to zero on the side of the reaction they are not specified.
-Alternatively, features can be set to the same values on the reactant and product side via the modes `reac_prod_balance`, `reac_diff_balance` and `prod_diff_balance`, which corresponds to a rough balancing of the reaction.
-For further details and benchmarking, as well as a citable reference, please refer to the [article](https://doi.org/10.1021/acs.jcim.1c00975).

-### Reaction in a solvent / Reaction and a molecule]

-Chemprop can process a reaction in a solvent or a reaction and a molecule with the `--reaction_solvent` option.
-While this option is originally built to model a reaction in a solvent, this option works for any reaction and a molecule where the molecule can represent anything, i.e. a solvent, a reagent, etc.
-This requires the input csv file to have two separate columns of SMILES: one column for atom-mapped reaction SMILES and the other column for solvent/molecule SMILES.
-The reaction and solvent/molecule SMILES columns can be ordered in any way (i.e. the first column can be either reaction SMILES or solvent SMILES and the second column can then be solvent SMILES or reaction SMILES).
-However, the same column ordering as used in the training must be used for the prediction (i.e. if the input csv file used for model training had reaction SMILES as the first column and solvent SMILES as the second columns, the csv file used for prediction should also have the first column as reaction SMILES and second column as the solvent SMILES).
-For the information on atom-mapped reaction SMILES, please refer to [Reaction](#reaction).

-When using the `--reaction_solvent` option, `--number_of_molecules` must be set to 2.
-All options listed in the [Reaction](#reaction) section such as different `--reaction_mode` and `--explicit_h` can be used for `--reaction_solvent`.
-Note that `--explicit_h` option is only applicable to reaction SMILES.
-The `--adding_h` option can be used instead for solvent/molecule if one wishes to add hydrogens to solvent/molecule SMILES.
-Chemprop allows differently sized MPNNs to be used for each reaction and solvent/molecule encoding.
-Below are the input arguments for specifying the size and option of the two MPNNs:
-* Reaction:
-  * `--bias` Whether to add bias to linear layers.
-  * `--hidden_size` Dimensionality of hidden layers.
-  * `--depth` Number of message passing steps.
-  * `--explicit_h` Whether H are explicitly specified in input and should be kept this way.
-Only applicable to reaction SMILES.
-* Solvent / Molecule:
-  * `--bias_solvent` Whether to add bias to linear layers for solvent/molecule MPN.
-  * `--hidden_size_solvent` Dimensionality of hidden layers in solvent/molecule MPN.
-  * `--depth_solvent` Number of message passing steps for solvent/molecule.
-  * `--adding_h` Whether RDKit molecules will be constructed with adding the Hs to them.
-Applicable to any SMILES that is not reaction.

 ### Pretraining

 Pretraining can be carried out using previously trained checkpoint files to set some or all of the initial values of a model for training.
 Additionally, some model parameters from the previous model can be frozen in place, so that they will not be updated during training.